Footnote (film): Critical reception

 The film received high critical acclaim.
 At Rotten Tomatoes, the film holds a rating of 90%, based on 89 reviews and an average rating of 7.63/10.
 It also has a score of 83 on Metacritic, based on 27 reviews, indicating "universal acclaim".

 Hannah Brown of The Jerusalem Post called the film "brilliant and audacious", and wrote: "Cedar uses dramatic cinematography, music and visual effects to signal that this is a film about an earth-shaking battle, at least in its protagonists’ hearts and minds.
 The acting is outstanding, notably by Bar-Abba and Ashkenazi."
 Cedar received the Cannes Film Festival's Best Screenplay Award.
 A. O. Scott, film critic for The New York Times, called Footnote the fourth best film of 2012.
 Wrote Scott:This Israeli film takes what might have been a trivial anecdote — a committee accidentally awards a prize to the wrong scholar — and turns it into a tragicomic opera with a great deal to say about Zionism, academia, family life and the way language functions as a bridge between the sacred and the profane.

 Remake

-Footnote was adapted into the 2022 French film Maestro, with philology and the Israel Prize in the narrative replaced by conducting and the head position at La Scala, respectively.
+Footnote was adapted into the 2022 French film Maestro(s), with philology and the Israel Prize in the narrative replaced by conducting and the head position at La Scala, respectively.